-Kurilian Bobtail is a natural cat breed tracing its roots to the Island of Sakhalin and Kuril, Russia, an archipelago of approximately fifty-six volcanic islands, stretching seven hundred miles between Kamchatka, Russian and Hokkaido, Japan that separates the Sea of Okhotsk from the Pacific Ocean.
+The Kurilian Bobtail is a natural cat breed tracing its roots to the Island of Sakhalin and Kuril, Russia, an archipelago of approximately fifty-six volcanic islands, stretching seven hundred miles between Kamchatka, Russian and Hokkaido, Japan.

-It is documented in Russia for at least 200 years that these cats with short tails have been on the islands and were transported back to central Russia in the middle of the 20th century by scientists or military members.
+For at least 200 years these cats have been documented in Russia with short tails.
+It is believed they were transported from the islands to central Russia in the mid 20th-century by scientists or military members.

-Because of their hunting instinct, they are famous as domesticated cat in Russia for their mouse-chasing skills.
-While well-known in Europe because of their easygoing temperament, they are still unknown in North America, with less than one hundred of the cat breeds in the United States.
+Because of their hunting instinct and mouse-chasing skills, they became famous as domesticated cats in Russia.
+Over time, they also became popular in Europe because of their easy going temperament.
+However, they are still unknown in North America, with less than one hundred of the cats in the United States.

 In 2012, Kurilian Bobtails were accepted to Championship status by The International Cat Association.

-They are medium to large.
+They are medium to large in size.
 They are also compact and semi-cobby, with a wide chest.
-Their head is large, with a moderate wedge with rounded contours and wide at their cheekbone.
+Their head is large, with a moderate wedge and rounded contours, wide at their cheekbone.
 Their walnut-shaped eyes are oval on top and rounded on the bottom.
 Their medium-sized ears are triangular in shape, wide at the base and slope a little forward.

 The first time you see this cat breed, you may think they are not particularly hefty, but once you lift it for a cuddle, it is obvious that these wonderful felines are very solid and muscular.
 Kurilian Bobtail males can weigh as much as 6.8 kilograms while their female counterpart is quite smaller, weighing only 3.6 to 5 kilograms.

-The coat of a Longhaired Kurilian Bobtail is soft and silky, typically doesn’t mat and very pleasant to touch.
+The coat of a Longhaired Kurilian Bobtail is soft and silky, typically doesn’t mat and is very pleasant to touch.
 It is medium long with slight guard hair, well-developed awn hair and a slight undercoat.
 For shows, a fully-coated cat is desirable and should have a shirtfront, breeches and a full frill.
-It also comes in a wide array of traditional colours in solid or tabby, and these colours with any amount of white on their body.
-Some of the most remarkable Kurilian Bobtails showcases silver highlights.

-Most owners of this cat breed acclaim that Kurilian Bobtails are extremely friendly.
-This is a cat that is friendly towards humans and other animals.
+Most owners of this cat breed acclaim just how friendly Kurilian Bobtails are, both towards humans and other animals.
 They will eagerly seek out people and other pets to play with.
-Kurilian Bobtail is a very loving cat who will definitely want to try and snuggle up to you when it's bedtime.
+The Kurilian Bobtail is a very loving cat who will definitely want to snuggle up to you when it's bedtime.

-Appropriate for their social streak, Kurilian Bobtails love to play.
-So, make sure to give them ample time, love and attention to satisfy their daily exercise requirement.
+Kurilian Bobtails love to play so make sure to give them ample time, love and attention to satisfy their daily exercise requirement.
 This cat breed is intelligent and curious.
 This means adding interactive toys is a must.
 Kurilian Bobtails are also very active, high-spirited, and look for the house's highest point to examine everything that is going on in the household.

-However, you must remember that you will need to socialize them and do early interactions with smaller pets due to their origin as cats with excellent hunting instincts.
+However, you must remember that you will need to socialise them and do early interactions with smaller pets due to their strong hunting instincts.
 So, if you have hamsters, rabbits, ferrets, birds or fish, you may want to reconsider getting a Kurilian Bobtail.
-If you allow your cat to go outdoors, be cautious that they may hunt and harm birds.
+If you allow your cat to go outdoors, be cautious as they may hunt and harm birds.

 Kurilian Bobtails are highly intelligent.
 You only need to show or tell them once what they are permitted to do or what is not allowed.
 However, keep in mind that it is still up to them to act out depending on their mood.

 Kurilian Bobtails are highly intelligent cats.
 Cat owners do not need to explain the same thing many times, as they can understand their owner even without words.
-Their owner can show these cats something only once, and the Kurilian Bobtail knows what is permitted and what is prohibited – like where to go when they need the toilet or where their scratching posts are.
-If you have moved to a new place, don’t worry about your Kurilian Bobtail as they domesticate very quickly, and they recognize seamlessly well what is acceptable and what is not in the new house.
+You only have to show these cats something once, like where to go to the toilet or where their scratching posts are.
+If you have moved to a new place, don’t worry about your Kurilian Bobtail as they settle and adjust very quickly, and quickly learn the rules of the new house.

-You can begin by training them at kittenhood.
-As mentioned above, you can show them simple tasks such as using scratching post and litter boxes.
-As they grow and develop their intelligence and characters, you can acquaint them with more stimulating commands and tricks.
-You may teach them to play a game of fetch, interact greatly with children and follow commands with just one look.
+You can begin by training them during kittenhood.
+As mentioned above, you can show them simple tasks such as using scratching posts and litter boxes.
+As they grow and develop their intelligence and characters, acquaint them with more stimulating commands and tricks.
+You can also teach them how to play fetch, interact with children and follow commands with just one look.

-They need to keep their mind stimulated.
-With that in mind, providing them with plenty of toys they can share and play with other cats is recommended.
-Kurilian Bobtail loves interaction, and attention, so make sure to include these while training them.
-Remember to provide them with rewards like kibbles and treats for following your commands, doing the trick correctly or for behaving well.
+The Kurilian Bobtail’s mind needs to be regularly stimulated.
+Therefore, providing plenty of toys they can share and play with other cats is recommended.
+The Kurilian Bobtail loves interaction, and attention, so make sure to include these while training them.
+Remember to provide them with rewards like kibbles and treats for following your commands, doing tricks correctly or for behaving well.

-Kurilian Bobtails have a low-maintenance coat.
+Despite having long hair, Kurilian Bobtails are low-maintenance.
 Their coat is soft and silky and typically non-matting.
-Weekly brushing or combing should be enough to eliminate dirt and keeping it shiny, healthy and free from tangling and matting.
+Weekly brushing or combing should be enough to eliminate dirt and keep it shiny, healthy and free from tangling and matting.

-Commit some time weekly to inspect your Kurilian Bobtail’s ears.
-Keep it clean by wiping away any dirt or wax buildup using clean cotton balls.
+Spend time each week inspecting your Kurilian Bobtail’s ears.
+Keep them clean by wiping away any dirt or wax buildup using clean cotton balls.
 Never use cotton swabs, as this may cause damage to your cat’s delicate inner ear structure.
 See if there’s any foul smell coming out of their ears, as this may be an indication of infection.

-Weekly brushing for their dental hygiene is sufficient to keep their teeth away from tartar buildup and tooth and gum diseases.
+Weekly brushing for their dental hygiene is sufficient to keep their teeth free from tartar buildup and tooth and gum diseases.
 Use a vet-approved toothbrush and toothpaste to clean their teeth and mouth effectively.
 Protect not only your skin but also your furniture by regularly trimming your Kurilian Bobtail’s nails.
-Remember to check their paws too if it is well, dirt and injury-free.

 Check their eyes each day for any stains, dirt or discharge.
 If left unclean, it may result in an eye infection that can be uncomfortable for your Kurilian Bobtail.
 Use a clean and soft cloth to clean the corners of their eyes.
-Just make sure to use a different part of the fabric for each eye to avoid the spread of the risk of eye infection.
+Just make sure to use a different part of the fabric for each eye to avoid spreading any infection.

-Because of their long coat, it is vital to keep their litter boxes clean at all times.
-Soiled and clumped litter can stick to their gorgeous coat.
-If not monitored, your Kurilian Bobtail might gulp the dirty litter and may result in blockage in their digestive system.
-It may also result in other health and coat issues.
-Just like other breeds, they are picky about their bathroom hygiene.
-If their litter box is always dirty, they may look for other places to do their business elsewhere in the house.
+Because of their long coats, it is vital to keep their litter boxes clean at all times.
+Soiled and clumped litter can stick to their gorgeous fur.
+Your Kurilian Bobtail might swallow the dirty litter when self-grooming, which may result in a blockage in their digestive system.
+What’s more, just like other breeds, they are picky about their bathroom hygiene.
+If their litter box is always dirty, they may look for other places to do their business.

 Lastly, it is best to keep your Kurilian Bobtail as an indoor cat because of their friendliness and sociable nature.
 If you permit them to explore the outdoors, make sure you oversee it.
-Letting them roam around unsupervised may result in getting feline diseases that they may acquire from feral cats.
-Moreover, it will prevent any animal attacks and other accidents that your cat may encounter outside.
+Letting them roam around unsupervised may result in getting feline diseases from feral cats or attacked by other animals.

 Kurilian Bobtails are known to be curious, friendly and intelligent cats.
 They are also very gentle yet playful.
-That’s why a lot of families with children are endeared by this beautiful wild-looking cat.
+That’s why a lot of families with children adore this beautiful wild-looking cat.
 They are an excellent match for kids as they can be trained to play a game of fetch.

-Also, it is essential to note that because of their strong prey drive, so, small pets like ferrets, rabbits, hamsters, birds, or fish may not be a good idea to be in the same room with a Kurilian Bobcat.
+Also, it is essential to note that because of their strong prey drive, small pets like ferrets, rabbits, hamsters, birds, or fish may not be a good idea to be in the same room with a Kurilian Bobtail.